-And, if you have symptoms during ovulation, then chances are excellent that you also experience symptoms during your premenstrual week as well as difficulty with menstruation.
-This has to do with the fact that the root causes that cause symptomatic Ovulation will also cause problems throughout your cycle.
+If you have symptoms during ovulation, then chances are excellent that you also experience symptoms during your premenstrual week as well as difficulty with menstruation.
+This is because the root causes of symptomatic ovulation will also create problems throughout your cycle - like PMS symptoms or a crampy period.
 If you get these symptoms around ovulation or if they start then, only to stay with you until your period arrives, then you are experiencing a hormonal imbalance.
 And, just as I believe all women deserve the perfect period, I believe all women should feel wonderful when they’re ovulating and get to bask in all of the benefits this time of your cycle can and wants to give.

-In my years of experience, I have found that it is very rare for a woman to experience unwanted ovulation symptoms without also experiencing problematic PMS and a crampy period.
-So, looking at your cycle as a whole and shifting your eating patterns and lifestyle choices to live more in harmony with your hormonal Flo during every cycle stage is vitally important.
-Each phase is connected to the others and there’s really no such thing as spot-treating an individual phase, however, there are effective natural treatments that specifically target the sorts of issues that can arise in the ovulatory phase.
+Looking at your cycle as a whole and shifting your eating patterns and lifestyle choices to live more in harmony with your hormonal Flo during every cycle stage is vitally important.
+Each phase is connected to the others and there’s really no such thing as spot-treating an individual phase.
+However, there are effective, natural treatments that specifically target the sorts of issues that can arise in the ovulatory phase.

 How to treat your ovulation symptoms naturally

-The Flo-fix – Roll back your exposure to synthetic estrogens in cosmetics and beauty products which can lead to excess estrogen levels in your body.
-Supporting your liver will redress the balance between your estrogen and progesterone levels – you can do this with a weekly “Liver Lover” smoothie of ½ cup mango, ½ a green apple, 1/2 cup frozen pineapple, 1/2 cup coconut water and 1 cup of cilantro.
+The Flo-fix - Roll back your exposure to synthetic estrogens in cosmetics and beauty products, which can lead to excess estrogen levels in your body.
+Nourishing your liver will support the balance between your estrogen and progesterone levels - you can do this with a weekly “Liver Lover” smoothie of ½ cup mango, ½ a green apple, 1/2 cup frozen pineapple, 1/2 cup coconut water and 1 cup of cilantro.

 Always remember, that once you have the right information about how your body really works, you can start making health choices that finally start to work for you!
 You can do this - the science of your body is on your side!